 Provides a collection of professional gauge and analysis tools in a single window.

-Logic Pro includes an abundance of options for notating guitar parts and chords.
+Logic Pro X includes an abundance of options for notating guitar parts and chords.
 You can notate parts as guitar tablature, complete with specialised ornaments for notating bends, slides and other guitar embellishments.
 There’s also the option to input guitar chords with alphanumeric chord symbols or fully fledged Chord Grids.
-Choose from the Logic Studio Library that features over 4,000 chord grids, or create your own.
+Choose from the Logic Studio Library, which features over 4,000 chord grids, or create your own.